Hopes wither for World War II peace treaty as Russian military muscles onto Kurils | The Japan Times

-LONDON – The Russian Air Force this week took joint control of a newly operational airport in the disputed Northern Territories, in a sign that Moscow is digging in over the islands.
+LONDON – The Russian Air Force last week took joint control of a newly operational airport in the disputed Northern Territories, in a sign that Moscow is digging in over the islands.

 On Tuesday the Russian government assigned a dual civilian-military role to Iturup Airport on the island of Etorofu, clearing the way for the deployment of warplanes, drones and command systems at the facility.
 The airport’s 2.3-kilometer-long runway could handle such giant aircraft as the Boeing 747 or Russia’s largest cargo planes carrying midweight loads.

-Japan’s top government, Chief Cabinet Secretary Yoshihide Suga, expressed concern Friday over the move.
+Japan’s top government spokesman, Chief Cabinet Secretary Yoshihide Suga, expressed concern Friday over the move.

 “We’ve said through diplomatic channels that it goes against our country’s position,” Suga said at a news conference in Tokyo.
 “We’re gathering information on the Russian military’s behavior in the Northern Territories.”

 In 2016, anti-ship missile batteries were deployed on the islands of Etorofu and Kunashiri, a Russian naval newspaper reported.
-In May 2017, Russia’s eastern military command announced an armament upgrade for an artillery division on the Southern Kurils.
-The resupply would include drones, the military said.
+In May 2017, Russia’s eastern military command announced an armament upgrade for an artillery division on the southern Kurils, including drones.

 And in October 2017 a senior member of a Russian Upper House defense committee was quoted saying plans are underway to build a naval port in the Kurils for large warships such as cruisers and nuclear submarines.
 The Russian Ministry of Defense has pointed to the remote volcanic island of Matua as a possible location for such a base.